Using secs4go for GEM Host and Equipment Development

 - 10. 10.
 Getting Started Quickly

-This guide walks through the essential concepts required to build a GEM-compliant host or equipment application with the secs4go
+This guide walks through the essential concepts required to build a GEM-compliant host or equipment application with the secs4go project.

 1. Project Layout